IGITUGraz/L2L/doc/intro.rst

 *NOTE* that the parameter group named `individual` itself is created in the constructor of the base `Optimizee` class.
 Thus, the derived class need only implement the addition of parameters as shown above.

-The :meth:`~ltl.optimizers.optimizee.Optimizee.create_individual` function:
+The :meth:`~ltl.optimizees.optimizee.Optimizee.create_individual` function:
 ---------------------------------------------------------------------------

 This must return an individual_ of the optimizee, i.e. it must return an Individual-Dict_ representing a valid random individual of the optimizee.

-The :meth:`~ltl.optimizers.optimizee.Optimizee.simulate` function:
+The :meth:`~ltl.optimizees.optimizee.Optimizee.simulate` function:
 ------------------------------------------------------------------

 This function only receives as argument the trajectory :obj:`traj` set to a particular run.
 Thus it must source all